Journal of Political Economy

 The Journal of Political Economy is a monthly peer-reviewed academic journal published by the University of Chicago Press.
 Established by James Laurence Laughlin in 1892, it covers both theoretical and empirical economics.
 In the past, the journal published quarterly from its introduction through 1905, ten issues per volume from 1906 through 1921, and bimonthly from 1922 through 2019.
-The editor-in-chief is Magne Mogstad (University of Chicago).
+The editor-in-chief is Esteban Rossi-Hansberg (University of Chicago).

 It is considered one of the top five journals in economics.

+JPE Micro and JPE Macro

+In 2023, University of Chicago Press announced the establishment of Journal of Political Economy Microeconomics (JPE Micro) and Journal of Political Economy Macroeconomics (JPE Macro), two new journals that are vertically integrated with the Journal of Political Economy.